emb-riscv/specs-markdown/startup.md

 After reset, all harts in a RISC-V microcontroller start executing code, identified by a per-hart startup block.

+The location of the hart startup block is implementation specific.
+The typical configuration is with a single hart, and the hart startup block located at the begining of the memory space (address 0x00000000).

-The startup blocks are organised as an array located at the begining of the memory space (address 0x00000000).
+If multiple harts share a memory area, the startup blocks are organised as an array located at the begining of the shared memory area.

 For a RISC-V hart, the minimum information required to start a hart is: